Access-America/Citizen-Center/README.md

 ## Getting Started

 Welcome to a world where democracy is digital.
 With Andrew Yang and Humanity Forward's leadership, a group of Americans have come together to build a Citizen Center.
 Imagine being able to register to vote, apply for and receive government benefits and be informed of a congressional candidate's voting record all in one place.
-Imagine being able to do that without telling the government everything about you.
+Imagine being able to do that without telling the government everything about yourself.
 Welcome to the world of decentralized identity.
-Our goal is to make engaging in democracy simple, more secure and easier than ever for Americans by digitizing as much government interaction as possible.
+Our goal is to make engaging in democracy simple, more secure and easier than ever for all Americans.

 ## Project overview